h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #### 2nd Syscall (Bind Socket to IP/Port in Sockaddr Struct)
 -----

-To bind a port (name) to the newly created socket, the EAX register will need to be cleared out using the XOR operation.
+To bind a port to the newly created socket, the EAX register will need to be cleared out using the XOR operation.

 The next instruction set moves the hex value for the socket function into the lower half of EAX which is required for the bind syscall.

 ```nasm
 	xor eax, eax